confluentinc/ksql/docs/concepts/collections/streams.md

 In this case, the message would need a `KAFKA` serialized `VARCHAR` in the message key and an `AVRO` serialized record containing a `title` field in the message value.

-If both the `author` and `title` columns where in the message value we could write:
+If both the `author` and `title` columns are in the message value, you can write:

 ```sql
 CREATE STREAM publications (